 Kiel University actively applies equal treatment of men and women.
 It strives for gender equality in all areas of work and in all fields of activity in university life.
 As well as promoting fairness and equal opportunities, it also focuses on acknowledging and utilising different talents and qualities as potential for thinking and action.
 Kiel University's strategic targets for gender equality follow on from the joint "Offensive für Chancengleichheit für Wissenschaftlerinnen und Wissenschaftler" (“Action for Equal Opportunities for Male and Female Researchers”) of Germany's major scientific organisations.

 The central equal opportunity commissioner at the CAU represents the interests of female members of the university and supports the University Board in establishing equality between women and men in science and reducing discrimination against women at the university.
-The Central Office for Gender Equality, Diversity and Family offers two successful mentoring programmes - via:mento and via:mento ocean - which aim to connect and promote women in science.
+The Central Office for Gender Equality, Equal Opportunity and Family offers two successful mentoring programmes - via:mento and via:mento ocean - which aim to connect and promote women in science.

 The representative body for the disabled represents the interests of disabled employees to the place of work.
 It actively contributes to developing work agreements for severely disabled and chronically ill employees.